swei5/michigan_notes/MATH-423/6 Portfolio Management II.md

 The set (parameterized on the positive values of the expected return) of the portfolios with **minimum risk for a given level of expected return** is called the **Minimum Variance Line** (MVL).
 ```

+We are not only curious about when the risk of the portfolio is minimized given weights $w$, but also the minimal attainable risk **given some expected return $\mu_V$**.
+This is